Do Cucumbers Have Lectins?

 Our research indicates that cucumbers are low in lectins and also that they are a good, nutritious food to include on a low-lectin diet.
 Whether you are sensitive to lots of foods or not, cucumbers can be powerful food to add to your diet.

-If you’re wondering what foods containing lectins are likely to set off food sensitivity reactions, then be sure to download our lectin foods checklist below.
+If you're wondering what foods containing lectins are likely to set off food sensitivity reactions and would like to feel awesome with the lectin-free diet, then check out this guide.